-When you picture tearing around the crystal-clear blue waters of Hawaii on a jet ski, and stopping for a snorkel and maybe lunch, the $85 to $130 per 45-minute rental fee for two might not sound too bad.
+When you picture tearing around the crystal-clear waters of Hawaii on a jet ski, and stopping for a snorkel and lunch, the $89 to $134 per 45-minute rental fee for two might not sound awful.

 Unfortunately, Hawaii has such restrictive jet ski rules and regulations that renting a jet ski is far from a dream scenario.
 The state has set up very small areas for jet ski rental companies.
 So you'll be buzzing around in circles, ad nauseam.
 Put the money toward getting to know some sharks instead.

 With Hawaii coming in at No. 2 for highest average gas prices, according to a GOBankingRates study, filling up that rental car might cost as much as renting it in the first place.